KennyKvn001/WalletApp/README.md

    npm start
    ```

-   The frontend will be available at `mywalletapptaskforce.netlify.app`.
+   The frontend will be available at [mywalletapptaskforce.netlify.app](https://mywalletapptaskforce.netlify.app).

 ### Backend Setup